 The Pxwaxpy model also comes with a second, standard USB input port and a 2.1A micro USB port, meaning three devices can be charged at the same time, including Apple and Android-based devices.

-The inbuilt intelligent IC (Integrated Circuit) feature replicates your devices charging protocol and it is this that enables the power back to adjust to your devices fastest and safest charging speeds.
-That's quite good when you think about it.
+The inbuilt intelligent IC (Integrated Circuit) feature replicates your devices charging protocol, and it is this that enables the power back to adjust to your devices fastest and safest charging speeds.
+That's good when you think about it.

 I also quite like the colour LED feature which shows how much juice the power bank has left, from red (low) to white (high).

 As mentioned, portable battery chargers are great for long journeys and especially if you have children that need a prolonged distraction by their different device types!

 I think the device is light enough to carry, even though it is slightly heavier than other power banks due to its larger battery capacity.
 However, I appreciate this is a subjective view and something you will need to judge for yourself.

 Portable wireless keyboards are great for those who have difficulty using on-screen keyboards that are ubiquitous across all tablet devices these days.

 Back in the day mobile devices come with physical keyboards, and I think this originated from the fact that we have always used physical keyboards, stretching all the back to days of the typewriter.

 Keyboards have been around for a long time, and have evolved in their feature sets over the years, mainly focusing on ergonomics for comfort.